-14.1.1.
-This Secondary Plan shall be implemented in accordance with the provisions of the Planning Act, other applicable Provincial legislation, and the provisions of the Official Plan.
+- 14.1.1.
+This Secondary Plan shall be implemented in accordance with the provisions of the Planning Act, other applicable Provincial legislation, and the provisions of the Official Plan. - 14.1.2.

-- 14.1.2.
 Approval of development applications shall be conditional upon commitments from the appropriate authorities and the proponents of development to the timing and funding of the required road and transportation facilities, parks, and recreation facilities.
 These works shall be provided for in the subdivision and site plan agreements.
 Phasing of the development, based on the completion of the external road works, may be required by the Municipality of Clarington. - 14.1.3.
 Approval of development applications shall also be conditional upon commitments from the appropriate authorities and the proponents of development to the timing and funding of required stormwater management, sanitary sewer, and water supply facilities.
 These works shall be provided for in subdivision and site plan agreements.
-Phasing of development, based on the completion of external sewer and water services, may be implemented if required by the Municipality of Clarington. - 14.1.4.
-Development within the Secondary Plan Area shall be consistent with programs intended to reduce the consumption of energy and water and to promote waste reduction.
-An Energy Conservation and Sustainability Plan will be prepared by development proponents to outline the specific commitments for sustainability. - 14.1.5.
-The Sustainable Development Guidelines contained as an appendix to this Secondary Plan provide specific guidelines for both the public and private sectors.
-They indicate the Municipality of Clarington's expectations with respect to the character, quality, and form of development in the Wilmot Creek Neighbourhood Secondary Plan.
-The Demonstration Plan illustrates the planning principles that are inherent to the Secondary Plan.
-It is one example of how the Secondary Plan might be implemented within the Wilmot Creek Neighbourhood.
-The Sustainable Development Guidelines and Demonstration Plan have been approved by Council and do not require an amendment to implement an alternative design solution at anytime in the future. - 14.1.6.
-All development within the Secondary Plan Area shall be in accordance with the Sustainable Development Guidelines.
-Adjustments and further refinements to the Sustainable Development Guidelines are anticipated and may be considered at the development stage through submission of an Urban Design Brief which demonstrates how the general design approach in the Sustainable Development Guidelines is being achieved, or the rationale for the deviation, to the satisfaction of the Municipality and Region.
+Phasing of development, based on the completion of external sewer and water services, may be implemented if required by the Municipality. - 14.1.4.
+The Sustainability Guidelines contained as Appendix A to this Secondary Plan provide specific guidelines and requirements for both the public and private realms.
+They indicate the Municipality's expectations with respect to the character, quality, and form of development in the Wilmot Creek Neighbourhood Secondary Plan.
+The Sustainability Guidelines have been approved by Council

+- and do not require an amendment to implement an alternative design solution at anytime in the future. - 14.1.5.
+All development within the Secondary Plan Area shall be in accordance with the Sustainability Guidelines and shall be consistent with programs intended to reduce the consumption of energy and water and to promote waste reduction.
+Adjustments and further refinements to the Sustainability Guidelines are anticipated and may be considered at the development stage.
+A Sustainability Report will be prepared by development proponents to outline the specific commitments for sustainability and demonstrate how the Sustainability Guidelines are being achieved, or the rationale for the deviation, to the satisfaction of the Municipality and the Region. - 14.1.6.
-14.1.7.
 The Secondary Plan recognizes that comprehensive planning requires the equitable sharing amongst landowners of costs associated with the development of land.
 It is a policy of this Secondary Plan that prior to the approval of any draft plan of subdivision, applicants/landowners shall have entered into appropriate cost sharing agreements which establish the means by which the costs (including Region of Durham costs) of developing the property are to be shared.
 The Municipality may also require, as a condition of draft approval, that proof be provided to the Municipality that landowners have met their obligations under the relevant cost sharing agreements prior to registration of a plan of subdivision.